sirLani/utilita_with_server/README.md

 In the project directory, you can run:

+### `npm install -g json-server`

+Just incase you dont have the json server installed on your machine, kindly run the above command line to install it globally

 ### `json-server --watch db.json --port 8000`

-Runs the server allows it to function
+Runs the server which allows it to function

 ### `yarn start`